josephhutch/joehutch/content/posts/aether-theme.md

 description: "Description of the post (displayed in the post's card)"
 categories: ["add comma separated categories here", "another category"]
 featuredImage: "url to the page's featured image"
-dropCap: if the first letter should be a large decorative capital letter
+dropCap: if the first letter should be a large decorative capital letter (true, false)
 displayInMenu: if post is listed in the navigation menu (true, false)
 displayInList: if post is listed on the home page and category pages (true, false)
 draft: if the page is a draft (true, false)